 The field of enterprise imaging is one with a great deal of potential, but also challenges to be surmounted.
-It took the U.S. healthcare industry almost a decade to adjust after its investment in enterprise Electronic Health Records (EHR).
-What’s more, the changing legislative environment and consolidations of hospital infrastructure have quenched enthusiasm for pursuing the kind of complex implementations enterprise imaging calls for.
+It took the U.S. healthcare industry almost a decade to adjust after its investment in enterprise EHR.
+What’s more, the changing legislative environment and consolidations of hospital infrastructure have quenched enthusiasm for pursuing the kind of complex implementations enterprise imaging needs.
 There are certain departments and care areas that are, as a general rule, more enthusiastic about converting to enterprise imaging than others.
 Radiology is obviously one of them, but dermatology, non-invasive cardiology, and standard mammography are also typically receptive to the shift.
-Departments with which progress for the adoption of enterprise imaging is generally less keen include core pathology, genomics, multimedia endoscopy, and oncology.
+Departments with which progress for the adoption of enterprise imaging is generally less keen include Core Pathology, Genomics, Multimedia Endoscopy, and Oncology.
 The reasons why vary, but may involve a lack of leadership, a reliance on committee or cross-department decision making, adherence to a broader contract involving non-software equipment and services, or a desire to use a dedicated best-of-breed functionality in a specific care area.

-However slowly it spreads, the long term impact of enterprise imaging will be substantial.
+The long-term impact of enterprise imaging will be substantial and measurable.
 From small community hospitals to large institutions, enterprise imaging is an essential component of information technology infrastructure that can promote interoperability between different sites.
 Communication, via image sharing and other means, within the hospital and beyond, is made easier along different points of the care continuum.
-As a result of healthcare increasingly being absorbed into the cloud, data migrations will become obsolete.
-This in turn will diminish the image management role of healthcare IT vendors and place more power in the hands of the providers.
-Vendor neutral data will give providers the freedom to innovate their own solutions to progress, rather than obeying the strictures of the vendors.
+As a result of healthcare increasingly being absorbed into the Cloud, data migrations will become obsolete.
+This in turn will reduce the image management role of healthcare IT vendors and place more power in the hands of the providers.
+Vendor-neutral data will give providers the freedom to innovate their own solutions to progress, rather than obeying the strictures of the vendors.
 The most tangible benefit of this shift in imaging structure will be better patient care, by virtue of faster diagnosis and imaging orders.